jbreitfelder/Cosmic_ballet/Readme.md

 ---
 ## How to run the application ?

-1. You need is a working python 2.7 distribution.
+1. First, you need a working python 2.7 distribution.
 If you don't have one, you can [download it](https://www.python.org/downloads/) from the Python web page.

-2. Download the whole Cosmic Ballet repository and set it as your working directory.
+2. Download the Cosmic Ballet repository and set it as your working directory.

 3. Run the "Cosmic_ballet.py" script, see the instructions and enjoy!